jlab-sensing/MFC_Modeling/README.md

 We define two main types of models in this work, based off the datasets used to train them: ```Type 1 models``` are trained on ```Dataset 1```, and ```Type 2 models``` are trained on ```Dataset 2```.

-[Type1.ipynb](https://github.com/jlab-sensing/MFC_Modeling/blob/main/Type1.ipynb), [Type2.ipynb](https://github.com/jlab-sensing/MFC_Modeling/blob/main/Type2.ipynb), and [SNN.ipynb](https://github.com/jlab-sensing/MFC_Modeling/blob/main/SNN.ipynb) contained the code used to train all all the models in the paper, as well as load pretrained models and run time series rolling validation.
+[Type1.ipynb](https://github.com/jlab-sensing/MFC_Modeling/blob/main/Type1.ipynb), [Type2.ipynb](https://github.com/jlab-sensing/MFC_Modeling/blob/main/Type2.ipynb), and [SNN.ipynb](https://github.com/jlab-sensing/MFC_Modeling/blob/main/SNN.ipynb) contain the code used to train all all the models in the paper, as well as load pretrained models and run time series rolling validation.

 Pretrained models have the following naming conventions: model type (Type 1, 2, 1A, 1B, etc.), time horizon (3min, 5min, etc.), and quantile (quant5, quant50, etc.).
 For example, a Type 1A model predicting lower bound values in time intervals of 15 minutes would be called ```type1A_15min_quant5```.